Coming Over (Exo song)

-"Coming Over" is the second Japanese single album by the South Korean–Chinese boy group EXO.
+"Coming Over" is the second Japanese single by the South Korean–Chinese boy group EXO.
 It was released on December 7, 2016 by Avex Trax in Japan.
 In South Korea, the single was released on January 4, 2017.
 The single features six tracks, including three original songs.
 The single was re-released on January 31, 2018 along with EXO's first Japanese studio album COUNTDOWN.

 Background and release

 On September 7, EXO announced through a video that they would be releasing their second Japanese single titled "Coming Over" containing three original Japanese tracks in December.
 On October 7, the full song was made available in Japan through the AWA application, a popular Japanese streaming service, and was played over 100,000 times in the 12 hours before the promotional event ended.
 A short version of the music video for "Coming Over" was released on November 18.
 The single was officially released on December 7.